-- Heart disease & stroke Heart disease is the number one cause of death in Macomb County with 2,321 attributable deaths in 2021.
-Stroke is the fifth highest cause of death, at 518 in 2021.2 More than one third (35.3%) of all Macomb County adults have been told by a health professional they have high blood pressure, a trend that has been increasing.
-In addition, 9.8% of residents have been told they have cardiovascular disease.
-1 - Cancer Cancer is the second leading cause of death in Macomb County, with 1,867 attributable deaths in 2021.2 The top five sites for those diagnosed and/or having their first course treatment at McLaren Macomb in 2022 includes: breast (132), prostate (129), lung
+Heart disease & stroke - Heart disease is the number one cause of death in Macomb County with 2,312 attributable deaths in 2023.
+Stroke has risen to the fourth highest cause of death, at 476 in 2023.2 More than one third (34.5%) of all Macomb County adults have been told by a health professional they have high blood pressure, a trend that has been increasing.
+In addition, 9.3% of residents have been told they have cardiovascular disease.
+1

-(108), colon (68) and bladder (45).
+- Cancer Cancer is the second leading cause of death in Macomb County, with 1,818 attributable deaths in 2023.2 The top five sites for those diagnosed and/or having their first course treatment at McLaren Macomb in 2024 includes: prostate (214), lung (143), breast (129), colorectal (74), bladder (48), head and neck (42).
 Cancer screenings among residents in Macomb County appear to be increasing, though still below optimal levels.
-Women over age 40 indicate compliance with breast cancer screening (72.3%) and Pap tests (87.1%), with colorectal screening rates for adults over 50 at 74.2%.
-1

-Diabetes - Diabetes is the eighth leading cause of death in Macomb County.2 The diabetes incidence rate is similar in Macomb County to the state of Michigan (10%).2
+Women over age 40 indicate compliance with breast cancer screening (74.2%) and Pap tests (87.1%), with colorectal screening rates for adults over 50 at 72.7%.
+1 - Diabetes Diabetes rose to the seventh leading cause of death in Macomb County.
+The diabetes incidence rate is similar in Macomb County to the state of Michigan (10%).2